Wadsworth Library at the Mount Ida Campus

 Technology and Space

 The Wadsworth Library has 11 desktop workstations (10 PCs, 1 Mac), access to the campus wireless network, and a black and white and color printer, copier, and scanner.
-There are 3 bookable study rooms, each with a large monitor which can be connected to a laptop.
-Open quiet study spaces are available with individual and group seating.
+There are 3 bookable study rooms (single occupant capacity), each with a large monitor which can be connected to a laptop.
+Open quiet study spaces are available.

 |Eligible Patron Type||Borrowing Privileges||Loan Period||UMass Amherst Electronic Resources||UMass Interlibrary Loan|